Road Bike vs. Mountain Bike: Which One Should I Get?

 - Rugged components are designed to take abuse from mountain biking in rough terrain.

-- Wide, knobby tires provide traction on a variety of surfaces.
+- Wide, knobby tires provide traction on a variety of surfaces, even mud.

 - Different suspension options provide a plush ride and help absorb bumps.